ezehlivinus/mvc-design-pattern/README.md

 Just make a pull request.

 ## Disclaimer
-Note that the data at `databases/books.js` are dummy data and not (or may not be) accurate inline with what is exists.
+Note that the data at `databases/books.js` are dummy data and not (or may not be) accurate inline with what exists out there.